 This 1:2 breathing practice, which involves gradually increasing your exhalation until it is twice the length of your inhalation, relaxes the nervous system.
 It supports sleep, in the middle of the night when you’re struggling with insomnia you can do it, or at any time of the day to calm stress or anxiety.
-It can reduce insomnia, sleep disturbances, and anxiety.
+Also, it can reduce insomnia, sleep disturbances, and anxiety.
 It helps in calming down the nerves during the exam time and will let you sleep for the crucial hours of rest needed before the exams so that you can wake up refreshed and can perform best of yours.

 In the end, no matter whatever the reason you are choosing to practice yoga, it will just help you in one way or other.
 It will take your body to another level of fitness and will bring you a sound body and mind.
-During the exam, it is one of the best ways to tackle the stress anxiety and depression level.
+During the exam, it is one of the best ways to tackle stress, anxiety and depression level.

 Yoga doesn’t need any special kind of equipment to perform like gyms, only a yoga mat would do, also yoga is quite easy to perform and just need very few minutes in a day which you can easily take out even in the exam time.